Sub-agents are the same agent, smaller

 Essential for execution (included in sub-agents): model selection, tool filtering, content stripping, error handling, prompt caching, sandbox attachment, workflow tracking, token tracking, tool state updates.
 These are infrastructure.
 Sub-agents need them to execute correctly.

-Main agent orchestration (excluded): turn guidance, summarization, memory injection, plan state persistence, message persistence, checkpoint backup, job context initialization.
+Main agent orchestration (excluded): turn guidance, summarisation, memory injection, plan state persistence, message persistence, checkpoint backup, job context initialisation.
 These are workflow management specific to the main agent's long-running session.
-Sub-agents are short-lived; they don't need session continuity.
+Sub-agents are short-lived; they do not need session continuity.

 UI and persistence (excluded): message persistence to Supabase, design document injection, integration preferences.
 These are concerns of the main agent's user-facing session, not a focused sub-agent.